Lukas-Netz/se-rwth.github.io/_pages/research/Semantics.md

 as mighty and comfortable as mathematical theories, one needs to carefully design the semantics in particular if a concept of the language does not have a direct representation in the semantics domain.
-Using a meta-model to describe the semantics is appealing, because the syntactic domain L is meta-modeled anyway, but also demanding, because both the semantic domain S and the mapping M need to be encoded using meta-modeling instead of mathematical concepts.
+Using a metamodel to describe the semantics is appealing, because the syntactic domain L is meta-modeled anyway, but also demanding, because both the semantic domain S and the mapping M need to be encoded using meta-modeling instead of mathematical concepts.
 We